cyberai4k12/curriculum/content/_index.md

-  "discuss the issue of online safety and cyberbullying, the impact of harmful language", "explore how we can use AI to detect and prevent sending hurtful words via chat", ] vocabulary = [
+  "discuss the issue of online safety and cyberbullying, the impact of harmful language", "explore how we can use AI to detect and prevent sending hurtful words via chat", ] vocubulary = [
+  "Cyberbullying",
+  "Online safety",
 ]
 ai_concepts = [
-  "classification",
+  "Classification",
+  "Sentiment Analysis",
+  "Toxic/Abusive language detection",
+  "Natural Language Processing",
 ]
 security_concepts = [
-  "cyberbullying",
+  "Cyberbullying",
-  "online safety",
+  "Online safety",
 ]
 activities = [
   "\"Chat App meets Sentimental Writer\" - extend the chat app to use the ParallelDots service to determine if we should flag/block text.",